skythefoxx/cupcakKeLanguageForIOS6/README.md

-# FurryLanguageForIOS6
+# cupcakKeLanguageForIOS6
-Furry language Springboard modification for iOS 6
+cupcakKe language Springboard modification for iOS 6

-Inspired by Telegram's furry language pack, it's not fully complete yet so feel free to add onto this project but please credit me

 To install you will need a jail broken device running iOS 6, THIS WILL NOT WORK ON OTHER IOS VERSIONS!!